xdv-legacy/divvyd/README.md

 The protocol is entirely open-source and the network’s shared ledger is public information, so no central authority prevents anyone from participating.
-Anyone can become a market maker, create a wallet or a gateway, or monitor network behavior.
+Anyone can become a market maker, create a wallet or a pathway, or monitor network behavior.
 Competition drives down spreads and fees, making the network useful to everyone.